awslabs/ec2-spot-workshops/content/blender-rendering-using-batch/batch/compute_environment.md

 Let's explore the configuration parameters in the *computeResources* structure:

 - **type**: specifies the compute resource type to use.
 This compute environment will use Spot instances, hence the *SPOT* value.
 The other possible values are *EC2*, *FARGATE* and *FARGATE_SPOT*.
 - **allocationStrategy**: the allocation strategy to use for the compute resource if not enough instances of the best fitting instance type can be allocated.
 By specifying *SPOT_CAPACITY_OPTIMIZED*, Batch will select one or more instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted.
+So learn more about allocation strategies, see [Allocation strategies](https://docs.aws.amazon.com/batch/latest/userguide/allocation-strategies.html).
 - **instanceTypes**: the instances types that can be launched.
 By specifying *optimal*, instance types from the C4, M4, and R4 instance families are selected to match the demand of your job queues.
 - **subnets**: the VPC subnets where the compute resources are launched.
 - **launchTemplate**: the launch template to use when launching compute resources.
 We specify the one we created earlier so that the User data script is applied to every instance that is launched.
 - **instanceRole**: the Amazon ECS instance profile applied to Amazon EC2 instances in the compute environment.

-- **bidPercentage**: the maximum percentage that a Spot Instance price can be when compared with the On-Demand price.
-By specifying the maximum On-demand price, we reduce the likelihood of the Spot instances to be interrupted.
+{{% notice info %}}
+AWS Batch compute environments are populated with Amazon ECS container instances, and they run the Amazon ECS container agent locally.
+The Amazon ECS container agent makes calls to various AWS API operations on your behalf.
+Therefore, container instances that run the agent require an IAM policy and role for these services to recognize that the agent belongs to you.
+If you have never run ECS instances, such role won't exist in your account.
+To create it, run the following command in AWS CloudShell: `aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com`.
+For more information read [Amazon ECS instance role](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html) and [Service-linked role for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html).
+{{% /notice %}}

 Execute this command to create the Batch compute environment and export its ARN to an environment variable.
 To learn more about this API, see [create-compute-environment CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/batch/create-compute-environment.html).